Bignotto/rn-expo-gluestack-clerk/README.md

-# React Native app with Expo, React Navigation, Clerk authentication and Gluestack components
+# React Native app with Expo, React Navigation, Clerk authentication and Styled Components

 This project was created using: